-The names of our directors, their ages as of April 22, 2020 and certain other information about them are set forth below:
+The names of our directors, their ages as of April 25, 2023 and certain other information about them are set forth below.
+As noted above, Mr. Hoffmann has elected not to be nominated for re-election.

-Name Age Position

-James E. Brown, D.V.M.
-63 President, Chief Executive Officer and Director

-Simon X. Benito (1)(2)(3) 75 Director, Chairman of the Nominating and

-Corporate Governance Committee

-Terrence F. Blaschke, M.D.
-(3) 77 Director

-Gail M. Farfel, Ph.D.
-(1) 56 Director

-David R. Hoffmann (1)(2) 75 Chairman of the Board, Chairman of the Audit Committee

-Armand P. Neukermans, Ph.D.
-(1) 79 Director, Chairman of the Compensation Committee

-Judith J. Robertson (3) 60 Director

-Jon S. Saxe (1)(2) 83 Director
+Name Age Position James E. Brown, D.V.M.
+66 President, Chief Executive Officer, Director Mohammad Azab, M.D., M. Sc., M.B.A.
+(1) (3) (4) 67 Director Terrence F. Blaschke, M.D.
+(3) (4) 80 Director, Chair of the Research and Development Committee Gail M. Farfel, Ph.D.
+(4) 59 Director Peter S. Garcia, M.B.A.
+(1) (2) 61 Director and Director Nominee David R. Hoffmann (1) (2) 78 Chair of the Audit Committee Gail J. Maderis, M.B.A.
+(1) (2) 65 Chair of the Board, Chair of the Compensation Committee Judith J. Robertson (2) (3) 63 Director and Director Nominee, Chair of the Nominating and Corporate Governance Committee

-- Member of the Compensation Committee

-- Member of the Audit Committee

-- (1) (2) (3) Member of the Nominating and Corporate Governance Committee
+- (1) Member of the Compensation Committee - (2) Member of the Audit Committee - (3) Member of the Nominating and Corporate Governance Committee - (4) Member of the Research and Development Committee

-James E. Brown, D.V.M. co-founded DURECT in February 1998 and has served as our President, Chief Executive Officer and a Director since June 1998.
+James E. Brown, D.V.M. co-founded DURECT in February 1998 and has served as our President, Chief Executive Officer and on our Board of Directors since June 1998.
 He previously worked at ALZA Corporation as Vice President of Biopharmaceutical and Implant Research and Development from June 1995 to June 1998.
 Prior to that, Dr. Brown held various positions at Syntex Corporation, a pharmaceutical company, including Director of Business Development from May 1994 to May 1995, Director of Joint Ventures for Discovery Research from April 1992 to May 1995, and held a number of positions including Program Director for Syntex Research and Development from October 1985 to March 1992.
 Dr. Brown holds a B.A. from San Jose State University and a D.V.M.
-(Doctor of Veterinary Medicine) from the University of California, Davis where he also conducted post-graduate work in pharmaceutical company's Chief Executive Officer and co-founder into the management, strategies and operations of the Company are among the special qualifications that he brings to his service as a Director of the Company.
+(Doctor of Veterinary Medicine) from the University of California, Davis where he also conducted post-graduate work in pharmacology and toxicology.
+Dr. Brown's scientific expertise and pharmaceutical industry experience as well as his valuable perspective as the Company's Chief Executive Officer and co-founder are among the special qualifications that he brings to our Board of Directors.